 It's no secret that teenagers eat a lot, especially active teenage boys.
 During the teenage years, however, it's important that you eat a well-balanced, nutritious diet that will promote normal, healthy development.
-Proper nutrition is key, as is the importance of not skipping meals.
+Proper nutrition is key, as is the importance of not skipping meals, especially when it comes to breakfast for a teenager.
 Ideally, a teenager should be eating breakfast, lunch and dinner every day.

 It's become something of a cliche, but there's a lot of truth to the old adage about breakfast being the most important meal of the day.
 A busy teen may be tempted to skip breakfast, but this is a bad idea.
 If you skip breakfast, you're depriving your body of nutrients you need to function at peak capacity throughout the day.
-Eating breakfast will "jump-start" your metabolism and may prevent you from the temptation of overeating later in the day.
-Quick, easy breakfast foods include yogurt, whole-wheat toast with some peanut butter, eggs and breakfast cereal.
+Eating a healthy breakfast for kids will "jump-start" your metabolism and may prevent you from the temptation of overeating later in the day.
+Examples of healthy breakfast foods include yogurt, whole-wheat toast with some peanut butter, eggs and breakfast cereal.
 If you're really pressed for time, even grabbing a piece of cheese, a granola bar, a piece of fruit or a handful of nuts is preferable to skipping breakfast entirely.

 Consistency is important when it comes to dinner.
 If you know that dinner will be at the same time every day, you may be less likely to fill up on unhealthy snacks and junk food.
-Although teens will gravitate toward junk food, there are healthier alternatives for many junk foods.
+Although teens will gravitate toward junk food, there are healthier alternatives.
 For example, instead of fast-food french fries that are deep-fried in oil, serve oven-baked fries.
 You can also substitute grilled chicken for fried chicken or processed chicken nuggets.
 Most important, always include a vegetable as a side dish, whether it's a leafy green salad or steamed broccoli or cauliflower.

 - Medline Plus: Teen Health